-Review: This is what it's like using the most repairable phone ever made
+Fairphone 3 review: Sustainability requires sacrifices

 That's true of most industries of course, but because this is the field I'm passionate about and cover for a living, it was particularly sobering to learn just how unfair and unsustainable the tech industry is overall.
 I likened this awakening to my first reading of The Jungle by Upton Sinclair, in that in learning about the Fairphone story, I got to truly see how the sausage was made, so to speak — and I didn't like it one bit.

-So it is with that background that I was delighted to get my hands on the company's latest device, the Fairphone 3, just in time for Earth Day 2020.
-I got to spend the past few weeks using it in and around my house (hey, we are on quarantine you know), and what follows are my thoughts and experiences.
+So it is with that background that I was delighted to get my hands on the company's latest device, the Fairphone 3.
+I got to spend a few weeks using it in and around my house (hey, we have been in quarantine you know), and what follows are my thoughts and experiences.
 It is definitely not the best device in terms of specs and performance, and it's rather difficult to get your hands on if you live outside of Europe.
-However, I do think it's an aspirational, trail-blazing kind of product, whose impact can and hopefully will transcend the Android enthusiast to the casual smartphone user, and beyond.
+However, I do think it's an aspirational, trail-blazing kind of product whose impact can and hopefully will transcend the Android enthusiast to the casual smartphone user and beyond.

 Buy into a social movement, get a phone